 Eating disorder vs. disordered eating: The Statistics

-This is also why disordered eating patterns can feel like a 'normal' relationships with food because so many people around have it.
+This is also why disordered eating patterns can feel like a ‘normal’ relationships with food because so many people around do not have a healthy relationship with food.

 The National Eating Disorders Association states that 20 million women and 10 million men in the United States alone will suffer from an eating disorder at some point in their lives.
 While the National Association of Anorexia Nervosa and Associated Disorders (ANAD) reported that 30 million people in America have an abnormal relationship with food.
 Which is double the amount of people who actually have a diagnosed eating disorder.